chainwikinet/wikijs-farm-content/getting-started.md

 **Q:** Why does my balance sometimes go down on the main page?
 - **A:** This is called slippage and can be caused (over a short deposit period) by several factors, most notably:
-	- your displayed balance may drop on initial deposit due to market impact on entry into the AMM LP position
+	- your displayed balance may drop on initial deposit due to market impact on entry into the AMM LP position (such as fUSDC pool)
-	- your displayed balance may drop due to fluctuations in the prices of the assets in the AMM pool
+	- your displayed balance may drop due to fluctuations in the prices of the assets in the pool
 	- your displayed balance may drop when market impact on exit of the AMM LP position is factored in
 - Consider when using a system like Curve there is slippage when withdrawing to a singular asset, as well as a withdraw fee.
 When a user exits Harvest, those fees are currently socialized across the fAsset pools, but in the near future will be directly charged to the user triggering the slippage/fee.
 This means the pool value of fAssets will no longer be impacted by these events.